 Please note the following information about permits:

 - You must have a valid AU picture ID card to obtain a permit.

-- If you do not have an AU ID, they are available at CPS all day, 7 days a week.
+- If you do not have an AU ID, they are available at the Welcome Center between 8 a.m. - 5 p.m. and at CPS after 5 p.m.
 To obtain a picture ID, you must present your University ID#, which can be found on your class schedule or Web Advisor, along with a valid state or government issued ID.

 - A properly completed permit application for faculty, staff and students must be submitted.
-Applications are available online or at 1408 Southlawn Place.
+Applications are available online, at 1501 Southlawn Place, or at the Welcome Center.

 - A parking permit must be permanently affixed to ONE vehicle only, and is non-transferrable between vehicles.
 A permit must be attached to the lower, passenger side of the front windshield.

-- For vehicles parking overnight, 11:00p.m. to 6:00 a.m., the designated parking lots are: Vago South, Vago North and Southlawn.
+- For vehicles parking overnight, 11:00 p.m. to 6:00 a.m., the designated parking lots are: Vago North, Vago South, Southlawn, and the parking garage.
 Vehicles parked in any other lot during these hours will be ticketed.